Home Child Care Provider Pilot and Home Support Worker Pilot: Assessing the application against selection criteria

 Note: This assessment provided by the designated organization is not conclusive evidence of the authenticity of the foreign educational credentials.
 If an officer has concerns about the authenticity of an applicant’s foreign educational credentials, they must communicate these concerns to the applicant, afford them an opportunity to respond to those concerns and provide additional information or documentation.

-The applicant will be assessed for qualifying Canadian work experience once they have submitted proof of this requirement.
-The assessment will take place either upfront in their initial permanent resident application or after the issuing of an occupation-restricted open work permit through one of these pilots.
+The applicant will be assessed for qualifying work experience once they have submitted proof of this requirement.
+The assessment will take place either up front in their initial permanent resident application (for Category B) or after an occupation-restricted open work permit (OROWP) is issued through one of these pilots (for Category A) (unless they provide sufficient proof of eligible work experience before the OROWP is issued).

-Note: Some applicants may have some, but less than 24 months, of the qualifying Canadian work experience when they receive an occupation-specific open work permit.
-They can count this experience toward the 24-month requirement, as long as they demonstrate that the 24 months of experience was acquired in the 36 months prior to submission of their proof of work experience.
+Note: Some applicants may already have some qualifying Canadian or foreign work experience when they receive an OROWP.
+They can count this experience toward the 6-month requirement, as long as they demonstrate that the experience was acquired during the allowed timeline as described above.

-For applicants with at least 24 months of qualifying Canadian work experience at the time of application, they will submit their proof of qualifying work experience upfront in their application for permanent residence.
-The applicant must demonstrate that they have obtained a total of at least 24 months of authorized full-time work experience in Canada, in the 36 months preceding the time of application.
+Applicants with the required qualifying Canadian work experience at the time of application submit their proof of qualifying work experience upfront in their application for permanent residence.
+The applicant must demonstrate that they have obtained a total of at least 6 months of eligible full-time work experience in Canada in the 36 months preceding the time of application.

 Qualifying work